opcow/BuffReminder/README.md

 #BuffReminder
-A World of Warcraft 1.12 (Vanilla WoW) addon that displays icons on your screen when buffs have expired.
+A World of Warcraft 1.12 (Vanilla WoW) addon that displays user placable icons on your screen when buffs have expired.

 ![example icon image](http://i.imgur.com/vbC52QZ.png)

+#### Notes
-Buffs you want to monitor must be added to buff groups.
+- Buffs you want to monitor must be added to buff groups.

-Mutually exclusive buffs should go into common groups.
+- Mutually exclusive buffs should go into common groups.

-Until a buff is seen by the addon it will have a '?' icon.
+- Until a buff is seen by the addon it will have a '?' icon.

-Enclose names with spaces in quotes.
+- Enclose names with spaces in quotes.

 Group commands: